 - Around 2 million drivers in car accidents experience permanent injuries annually

-Since accidents are so common, it has resulted in tons of myths.
+Since accidents are so common, they have resulted in tons of myths.
 Accident victims who believe in these myths may become vulnerable to other parties involved.

-Therefore, you shouldn’t let any car accident myth ruffle you up and keep you from making decisions in your interests.
+Therefore, you shouldn’t let any car accident myths ruffle you up and keep you from making decisions in your best interest.
 You need to take all factors into consideration, and you should manage the process after the accident the right way.
 If you proceed carefully after an accident, you can improve your chance of being compensated for the damages suffered during the accident.

 Here, we mention some myths that you should debunk before they start playing with your mind:

 Myth#1— I Don’t Need an Auto Accident Lawyer in North Carolina Because My Insurance Company Will Take Care of Me.

 However, the truth is that these companies are profit-driven businesses, and some of them may be looking to limit their liability.
 The process of getting a settlement is more complicated, and you may get a low-ball offer that won’t cover the financial cost that you had to bear because of the accident.